micthiesen/youtube-discord-alert/README.md

 # YouTube Discord Alert

-Send a message to a Discord channel when new videos are posted to a list of YouTube channels.
+Send a message to a Discord channel when new videos are posted by certain YouTube channels.

 ## Running the App